perone/covid19analysis/docs/_sources/index.rst.txt

 This is a repository with on-going analysis I'm working on for COVID-19 on different countries.

-.. note:: I'm not an epidemiologist, I have some background on epidemiology due to my background
-          on biomedical engineering, but I'm a Machine Learning engineer/researcher.
-However, data is data and statistics is statistics.
+.. note:: My name is Christian S. Perone and I'm a Computer Scientist with BSc in Computer Science (UPF/Brazil) and a MSc in
+          Biomedical Engineering (Polytechnique Montreal/UdeM/Canada).
+This website contains analysis related to the COVID-19 outbreak for Brazil and Portugal.
 Please read about the limitations on each modelling approach, as this is very important for you to understand what you're looking.
+In case
-In case of doubt, please contact me on my `personal blog <http://blog.christianperone.com>`_ or `twitter <http://www.twitter.com/tarantulae>`_.
+          of doubt, please contact me on my `personal blog <http://blog.christianperone.com>`_ or `twitter <http://www.twitter.com/tarantulae>`_.
 If you use something from this work, please consider citing it.